-The operation suggested by your gynaecologist aims to correctly reposition the bladder, vagina and rectum in the pelvis.
+The intervention that your gynaecologist proposes is a surgery with the aim of correctly repositioning the bladder, the vagina and rectum in the small pelvis.

-In addition to this, the means that provide support to these organs are often strengthened using synthetic reinforcing tissue (a prosthetic implant) that is compatible with the human body.
+This repositioning is often accompanied by strengthening the means that provide support to these organs by using synthetic reinforcing tissue (a prosthetic implant) that is compatible with the human body.

-Finally, an operation may be carried out to complete the treatment of stress urinary incontinence.
+Finally, an intervention may be carried to complete the treatment of stress urinary incontinence.